 41. ✧ Eat Loco Moco

 A delicious Hawaiian comfort food, a traditional loco moco is made by topping rice with a fried burger patty and gravy, with a fried egg as a cherry on top.
 And it’s so tasty, it can’t be missing on your list of things to do in Maui!
-Include Kihei Caffe, Nalu’s South Shore Grill or Rainbow Drive-in in your itinerary so that you can fall in love with loco moco in one of the restaurants known to make it the best.
+Include Kihei Caffe or Nalu’s South Shore Grill in your itinerary so that you can fall in love with loco moco in one of the restaurants known to make it the best.

 42. ✧ Buy Fruit Using the Honor System